Housework, Dirty Dishes, Complementarianism and Personal Anecdotes

-Walt later loaned the electric blanket ($90 blanket) I bought to his mother, who broke the dial thing on it, which rendered it useless.
+Without asking me first, Walt later loaned the electric blanket ($90 blanket) I bought to his (rude) mother, who broke the dial thing on it, which rendered it useless.

 Anyway, you have this situation where Walt dirtied up some dishes on his own, waited until he got on the road to call me to demand I wash his dirty dishes for him, out of some so-called wifely duty (even though we were engaged, not married).
 How would a sexist such as Doug Wilson respond to this?

 I have an Aunt who works full time, and her oaf of a spouse sits around in stupid over-alls all day either watching football or visits bars.

 The oaf does not do housework.
 My aunt has to do it when she returns home, or it won’t get done.